 Chicago's Martin St. Pierre fired a shot directly off the draw.
 Sharp pounced on the rebound in the slot and beat Luongo from 15 feet.

-Havlat fired high and missed a half-open net 9 minutes into the third.
+Havlat fired high and missed a half-open net nine minutes into the third.

-Cooke tied it 1-all with 9:33 left in the third when his low shot from the top of left circle was screened by Chicago defenseman Brent Seabrook and beat Lalime on the short side.
+Cooke tied it one-all with 9:33 left in the third when his low shot from the top of left circle was screened by Chicago defenceman Brent Seabrook and beat Lalime on the short side.

 "That was just a bad goal," Lalime said.

-Cooke and Kevin Bieksa failed to convert a 2-on-1 break 2:15 into overtime.
+Cooke and Kevin Bieksa failed to convert a two-on-one break 2:15 into overtime.